I. Director Qualification Standards

 The Chief Executive Officer is expected to own Company common stock equal in value to six times his annual salary, and the other members of senior management are expected to own common stock equal to three times their annual salaries.
 Individuals subject to this guideline are required to retain 50% of the after-tax number of shares of common stock received as the result of an option exercise or restriction lapse until the requirement is satisfied.
 Ownership may be held directly or indirectly, and may include shares held by a spouse or children.

 The Chief Executive Officer and the other members of senior management are required to retain 50% of the after-tax number of shares of common stock received as the result of a restriction lapse for a period of two years.

-Directors and officers of the Company may not engage in hedging transactions with respect to Company securities, and may not pledge Company securities as collateral for a loan or otherwise use Company securities to secure a debt (e.g. to secure a margin loan).
-Any current pledging arrangements shall be terminated or expire by December 31, 2013.
+Directors, as well as executive officers and other insiders, may not engage in hedging transactions with respect to Company securities, and may not pledge Company securities as collateral for a loan or otherwise use Company securities to secure a debt (e.g. to secure a margin loan).

 All new directors shall be provided an orientation program, including presentations by senior management on the Company’s accounting policies, financial reporting, strategic plans and key issues, policies and practices.
 Directors are encouraged to participate in continuing education programs to better perform their duties.